 - Inspiration Board.
 I also have my clients create an inspiration board on Pinterest.
 This is an incredible way to visualize what you have in mind for your brand – from your colors, textures, typography, and the overall impression that you want for your brand.
 The key here though is to pin with intention and purpose.
 Include images that draw you in and make you think of your business and your ideal client when you look at it.
 The more images that you can pin the better – I’d say at least 20-30 pins is a great start.

 - Create a Final Color Palette.
 Use those images that you pinned to create your final color palette.
 You can do this through a few different methods.
-To create a mood board I use PhotoShop, but you can use Illustrator or Canva too.
+To create a mood board I use PhotoShop, but you can also use Illustrator or Canva.
 If you are unsure how to create a mood board check out an older post of mine Create a Mood Board.

 However, if you are not a designer or are not familiar with these programs there a variety of tools out there to help you create a color palette.
 Coolors, Adobe Colors, Canva Color Palette Generator, Colormind, and Palette Fx.
-These are all great resources to help you create a beautiful color palette.
-Most of them you just need to upload an image and it will pull out a variety of color palettes from that image for you.
+These resources will help you create a beautiful color palette.
+For most of them, you just need to upload an image and it will pull out a variety of color palettes from that image for you.